 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

 Alaska has 42 Superior Courts, and they have general jurisdiction over all trials in the state.
 These courts are spread over four jurisdictional districts.
 Every year the Chief Justice of the Supreme Court chooses one judge from a Superior Court in each district to oversee all courts in his or her district.
 This honor comes with a one-year, renewable term.
 Superior Courts hear both criminal and civil cases.
 AK Superior Court also serves as an appeals court for the District Courts.
-The types of cases resolved by Superior Courts are divorce, child abuse, custody, neglect, property cases for deceased persons and mental illness matters.
+The types of cases resolved by Superior Courts are divorce, child abuse, custody, neglect, domestic court orders. property cases for deceased persons and mental illness matters.

 There are 21 District Courts in Alaska with as many judges.
 It was created in 1959.
 The AK District Courts are trial courts with limited jurisdiction.
-District Courts handle state misdemeanors along with violations of local ordinances per district.
+These courts handle state misdemeanors along with violations of local ordinances per district.
 They also resolve civil cases of up to $100,000 and small claims cases of up to $10,000.
 These courts also hear most emergency issues involving children and domestic violence cases.